francescoferrini/sp4lp/README.md

-# Improving expressivity in Link Prediction with GNNs via the Shortest Path
+# GNNs Meet Sequence Models Along the Shortest-Path: an Expressive Method for Link Prediction

 ## Anonymized Repository for ICML 2026
 Submission